biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 `pip install ./ParallelPyMetaMap`

-After instalation, you can remove the file if you want using:
+After installation, you can remove the file if you want using:

 `rm -rf ParallelPyMetaMap`